DmtkD/JavaLabs/README.md

 # JavaLabs
-Java labs from Veres i IoT
+Repository for all Java labs on the course «Internet of Things» by Lviv Polytehnic National University